ReactiveX/RxSwift/Documentation/GettingStarted.md

 `Variable`s represent some observable state. `Variable` without containing value can't exist because initializer requires initial value.

-Variable is a [`Subject`](http://reactivex.io/documentation/subject.html).
+Variable wraps a [`Subject`](http://reactivex.io/documentation/subject.html).
 More specifically it is a `BehaviorSubject`.
-Because `BehaviorSubject` is aliased as `Variable` for convenience.

-`Variable` is both an `ObserverType` and `Observable`.

-That means that you can send values to variables using `sendNext` and it will broadcast element to all subscribers.
+Unlike `BehaviorSubject`, it only exposes `sendNext` interface, so variable can never terminate or fail.

 It will also broadcast it's current value immediately on subscription.